Diego de Vargas: Pueblo revolt and reconquest

 On 10 August 1680, Pueblo people from various pueblos in northern New Mexico staged an uprising against Spanish colonists.
 They laid siege to the city of Santa Fe, forcing the colonists to retreat on 20 August.
 The Spanish colonists fled south to El Paso del Norte (now Ciudad Juárez, Mexico), where they remained in exile for the next 16 years.

+Po'pay was replaced by Luis Tupatu as leader of the Pueblo republic around 1683.
+That year Tupatu sent an emissary Juan Punsilli of Picuris to negotiate peace and invite the Spanish to return to New Mexico if they did so peacefully, without killing people or burning homes.
+Po'pay died, probably in 1688, with the united Pueblo state he envisioned divided and weak.

 In 1688, Capitan General y Governador Don Diego de Vargas was appointed Spanish Governor of New Mexico, though he did not arrive to assume his duties until 22 February 1691.
 He was assigned with the task of reconquering and pacifying the New Mexico territory for Spain.
 In July 1692, de Vargas and a small contingent of soldiers returned to Santa Fe.
 They surrounded the city and called on the Pueblo people to surrender, promising clemency if they would swear allegiance to the King of Spain (at the time, Charles II of Spain) and return to the Christian faith.
 After meeting with de Vargas, the Pueblo leaders agreed to surrender, and on 12 September 1692 de Vargas proclaimed a formal act of repossession.
 De Vargas’ repossession of New Mexico is often called a bloodless reconquest, since the territory was initially retaken without any use of force.
 However, according to historian Enrique Lamadrid, once Spanish law was reestablished in the region by 1693, 70 participants in the revolt were executed on the Santa Fe Plaza.

+In 1692, Governor Diego de Vargas, with an army of 150 Spanish soldiers and pro-Spanish Pueblo warriors, attempted reconquest.
+Vargas promised pardon rather than punishment and most of the Pueblos gradually acceded to Spanish rule although violent opposition to Spanish rule continued for several years.
+Only the distant Hopi, living in what is today Arizona, retained their independence although many Pueblos also took up residence among the Navajo and Apaches.